 - Homework is found online at Aktiv Learning https://aktiv.com/.
 You do not need to complete each homework in one sitting.
-You will have 2-3 attempts to answer each homework question correctly, and you must complete each homework before the due date. - These 12 homework assignments are worth 25% of your course grade.
+You will spend class time working on the 7 chapter homeworks; you may also need to spend time at home to finish the assignments; you will have 2-3 attempts to answer each homework question correctly.
+You must complete each homework before the due date. - These 7 homework assignments are worth 25% of your course grade.